Chief Ministers and Governor List 2025 – Roles & GK Insights

 Q3.
 Who is the first woman Chief Minister of India?

 Ans.
 Since India’s independence, there have been 16 female chief ministers.
 Among them, the first female chief minister was Sucheta Kripalani.
 She became the chief minister of Uttar Pradesh in 1963 while representing the Indian National Congress party.
-Currently, there is only one incumbent female chief minister, as mentioned in all the UTs and all state chief ministers and governors lists for 2024.
+There is only one incumbent female chief minister, as mentioned in all the UTs and all state chief ministers and governors lists for 2024.

 Q4.
 Who is the higher Governor or chief minister?